 ‘Pisto’ essentially means ‘crushing or extracting the juice from something’.
 Manchego means ‘from La Mancha’, referring to the region where it originated.
 In Spain, each region has its own version.
 For example, the Andalusian variation is typically made with eggplant.

-Some folks confuse this dish with Gazpacho Manchego, which is also a traditional Spanish dish.
-Gazpacho Manchego is chicken and rabbit stew with a rich tomato broth (and one of the best things I’ve ever eaten, to be honest).
-This shouldn’t be confused with ‘gazpacho’, which is an Andalusian cold summer soup.
+Some folks confuse this dish with Gazpacho Manchego, which is also a traditional (and astoundingly good) Spanish dish.
+Gazpacho Manchego is an easy chicken and rabbit (or use more chicken) stew with a rich tomato broth and is one of the best things I’ve ever eaten, to be honest.
+If you love warm, tomato-y stews, I very highly recommend it.
+And, pisto shouldn’t be confused with cold ‘gazpacho’, which is an Andalusian cold summer soup.

 Why you'll love this recipe